 King's College London - Student Counsellor/Psychotherapist

 CITY UNIVERSITY Student Counselling Service

-University of Law (Bloomsbury) Counselling Service
+University of Law (Bloomsbury) Counselling Service (students and staff)

 GUY’s Hospital MUNRO Clinic

 ELOP – East London Out Project – Counselling Service

 Anxiety, Exam/Work Stress/Pressures, Competitiveness, Procrastination, Social Anxiety, safety anxieties, pervasive dissatisfaction, Panic attacks, Phobias, self-sabotage, Performance Anxiety, Generalised Anxiety, Phobias, Sleep Disorders, Eating Disorders, career/life decisions, Cultural Identity, Sense of Self, Self Confidence

 Loss, Bereavement, Depression, Bereavement by suicide, Ageing, Mid-Life Crisis, Sense of Meaning, Doubts & Regrets (professional, educational and personal choices/decisions), Post-Natal Depression, isolation & loneliness, lack of Self-Esteem, lack of Assertiveness, self-neglect, impending bereavement, Post-retirement Depression, professional failures, Suicidal feelings & ideation, Complicated Bereavement, unemployment, homesickness, Rejection, low Self-Esteem, Disappointment, Aphanisis, Acopia, Disability, Immigration/Displacement/Transitions and adaptation difficulties, Isolation,